albertodemichelis/squirrel/doc/source/reference/embedding/the_stack.rst

 Stack manipulation
 ------------------

-The API offers several functions to push and retrieve data from the Squirrel stack.
+The API offers several functions to push and retrieve data from the Quirrel stack.

 To push a value that is already present in the stack in the top position::